 - Your git deployment size must be under 1 GB

-- Your slug size must be under 500MB limit on your slug size
+- Your slug size must be under the 500MB Heroku limit

 - SQLite databases will not persist across site deployments, requiring a full reindex every time your site changes